Sheweny/website/docs/guide/commands/Restrictions.md

       description: "Ping the bot",
       type: "SLASH_COMMAND",
       category: "Misc",
-      only: "GUILD", // The command cannot be executing in DMs });
+      channel: "GUILD", // The command cannot be executing in DMs });
   }